-There are countless articles about the benefits of a morning workout floating around the internet, but I found out the numbers of topics regarding an evening workout are far less than a morning workout.
-Does it mean exercising in the morning is a lot easier to bring you a leaner body and cultivate a consistent routine?
+There are countless articles about the benefits of a good morning exercise workout floating around the internet, but I found out the numbers of topics regarding an evening workout are far less than a morning workout.
+Does it mean having a morning workout routine is a lot easier to bring you a leaner body and cultivate a consistent routine?
 Well…I have tried fitting fitness into my a.m. and p.m. routine as well.
-The question is, what are my own best hours to work out?
+The question is, what are my own best time to workout?

 I usually schedule my workout in the early morning, right after the gym opens.
 I even have an alarm set for 6:50 a.m. on my iPhone, named ‘Another sweaty session’, to remind myself to hit the gym.
 One of the most worries people would have is that, how could I have much energy to do a proper workout when my body is physically tired?
 Sometimes, I do have moments like there is a devil inside stopping you to get yourself changed into fitness gear, but for me, to fight and defeat the disturbing devil, a strong black coffee or a powerful energy drink would effectively help.

 Self-control is hard when I feel unmotivated.
 Interestingly, I find myself having less excuses like ‘Let’s do it tomorrow!’ to skip a workout, properly because my brain has already built in a habitual system.
 During my uninspiring days, I’d still force myself to go doing some quick and easy stretching exercises or stepping onto an elliptical machine for 30 minutes.
 Since the workout is scheduled as the first thing in the morning, it certainly supports me to stay calm and strong mentally throughout the day, and also, allows me to focus on the positive even when I am stressed out, instead of having a negative self-talking.
 If I work out in the morning, 99.9% of the days tend to be more productive regardless of how much I sleep.

 “The workout itself was good but not the best, and the training frequency has become less and less…”